fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 ### Bombing out

-If you roll the same color as what you already have in the Counter then you *must* remove the sized pyramids shown on the IceDice dice and place them in the "carbonite chamber."
-They cannot be accessed again for the remainder of the game.
+If you roll the same color as what you already have in the Counter then you *must* remove the sized pyramids shown on the IceDice dice and place them in the Carbonite Chamber.
+Pyramids in the Carbonite Chamber cannot be accessed again for the remainder of the game.

 > For example, if you have a red pyramid in the Counter and
 > the roll of your IceDice dice shows a red spot with a small